quentinprieels/TFE25-462-rnfoc-ofdm/README.md

 * `icores`: Stores full image core files.
 YAML files in this directory get picked up by CMake and get turned into build targets.
-For example, here we include an image core file called `x310_rfnoc_image_core.yml` which defines an X310 image core with the ofdm block included.
+For example, here we include an image core file called `x310_rfnoc_image_core.yml` which defines an X310 image core with the OFDM block included.
 You can build this image directly using the image builder, but you can also run `make x310_rfnoc_image_core` to build it using `make`.
   These files do not get installed.